U.S. mosques increase security after New Zealand attack

 CAIR urged worshippers in the United States and abroad to take “stepped-up security precautions.”

 “There’s no such thing as a foolproof plan in a situation like this,” Khalid Siddiq, an official at Atlanta’s Al-Farooq mosque, said.
-“We just rely and trust on God.”
+“We just rely and trust in God.”

-Reporting by Jonathan Allen in New York; editing by Grant McCool
+Reporting by Jonathan Allen in New York and Richard Cowan in Washington; editing by Grant McCool